341st Rifle Division (Soviet Union)

 The 341st Rifle Division was first formed in September 1941, as a standard Red Army rifle division, at Stalingrad.
 It was a "sister" unit to the 335th Rifle Division, which was formed at about the same time and place and shared a very similar combat path in its first formation.
 It was assigned to the southern sector of the Soviet-German front during the winter counteroffensive, but was effectively destroyed during the German spring offensive that formed the Izium Pocket, and was soon disbanded.
 The division was formed again almost exactly two years later, this time in the Karelian Front, facing Finland, and saw only limited action in the Continuation War before being assigned to coastal defense duties during 1945.
-While the 341st had one of the shortest and least distinguished careers of any Soviet division in the Soviet-German War, it continued to serve well into the Cold War, eventually being re-designated and becoming a motorized rifle division.
+The 341st Rifle Division continued to serve well into the Cold War, eventually being re-designated and becoming a motorized rifle division.

 1st Formation

 The division first formed on September 1, 1941 in the North Caucasus Military District at Stalingrad.
 Its basic order of battle was as follows: